MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-types-and-status.md

 ## What is reference status?

-Regardless of reference type, Azure CLI references fall into three status categories: **GA** (Generally Available), **public preview** or **experimental**.
-It is the reference command status, not type, that determines stability and support level.
+Regardless of reference type, Azure CLI references fall into three status categories: **GA** (Generally Available), **public preview** or **experimental**. it's the reference command status, not type, that determines stability and support level.

 | | GA  | Public preview | Experimental
 |-|-|-|-|